 Seattle, Washington — July 8, 2019 — Apple Pugetsound Program Library Exchange (A.P.P.L.E.) has released a newly designed manual for “Signature GS” by Duilio Proni.
 Signature GS is a collection of Control Panels (CDEVs) that make your Apple IIGS easier and more fun to use by adding a Screen Blanker, a Desktop Pattern Editor, a Sound Selector, and a Boot Setup Utility to GS/OS version 5.0 or later.
 Originally published by Quality Computers, Inc. in 1992, this redesigned edition was produced in coordination with and licensed from Quality Computers president Joe Gleason and author Duilio Proni.

 The “Signature GS” manual is available through the A.P.P.L.E. bookstore with production and fulfillment by Lulu.com.
-A disk image will be available on the Apps page.
+The Color Paperback has a color interior.
+A disk image is available on the Apps page.

 - Table of Contents – PDF

 - Phantasm – A utility that prolongs screen life and looks good doing it.
 When your screen has been still too long, it can become damaged.
 Phantasm gives your screen something to do through a variety of fun, attractive screen activities, including “Magic Molecules” and “Slimy Slugs.”
 Plus, you control when it comes on and goes off.

 - Graffiti – There’s nothing wrong with the IIGS desktop, except it’s boring.
 Graffiti gives you a variety of colorful desktop patterns to choose from, or you can create your own with the built-in desktop painter.